decorative stone gravel by pool

 What Are Decorative Landscaping Rocks? (& How They Can Benefit Your Landscape)

-It’s important to make a quick distinction here before we dive into the whole rock debate—when we say decorative landscaping rocks, we’re not (usually) talking about tiny little pebbles that are going to mess up your soil, annoy you, get stuck in your shoes, and make your landscaping life more complicated.
+It’s important to make a quick distinction here before we dive into the whole landscaping rock debate—when we say decorative landscaping rocks, we’re not (usually) talking about tiny little pebbles that are going to mess up your soil, annoy you, get stuck in your shoes, and make your landscaping life more complicated.

 Decorative landscaping rocks or decorative landscaping stones are a natural type of rock that can be used as groundcover, a substitute for mulch, or for adding a little decoration and texture to your landscape.